Tailor-made Tour 16 days from £3670 per person

 Mumbai has been India’s busiest port and industrial centre since the opening of the Suez Canal in 1969.
 As famous today for its traffic jams as its record-breaking movie industry,…

-Some 3,200 steps have to be scaled to reach the top of Shatrunjaya Hill, the holiest pilgrimage site in India for Svetambara Jains.
-Extravagantly carved towers rise from the sacre...
+Some 3,200 steps have to be scaled to reach the top of Shatunjaya Hill, the holiest pilgrimage site in India for members of the Svetambara sect of Jains.
+Extravagantly carved tower…

-Hindu and Jain pilgrims from across India come to Junagadh in Saurashtra to climb Mt Girnar, Western India’s holiest location.
-Over the week of Shivratri in February/March their r...
+Hindu and Jain pilgrims from across India descend to Junagadh in Saurashtra to scale Mt Girnar, western India’s holiest mountain.
+Over the week of Shivratri in February–March their…

 Traditional costume, Kutch

 Remote, arid and sparsely populated, the region of Kutch in Gujarat is renowned for the striking garb traditionally worn by its minority communities.
 Each caste and sub-caste, whet…

 The great salt flats lining the coast of the Kutch peninsula in the far west of Gujarat are among India’s signature landscapes – vast, shimmering expanses of white desert, dappled…

 Inconspicuous on its traffic island amid the chaos of central Ahmedabad, the diminutive mosque of Sidi Sayyid encapsulates the flawed charms of Gujarat’s largest city.
 Blink and yo…

 Trade across the Arabian Sea to the coast of Africa and Middle East has for many centuries formed the cornerstone of Gujarat’s prosperity, and at Mandvi in southern Kutch, you can…